Bone marrow is soft, spongy, gelatinous tissue that fills the centers of bones known as medullary cavities.

 Lymphoid Stem Cells

 - Natural Killer Cells – These cytotoxic cells contain enzymes that cause apoptosis in infected and diseased cells.
-They form part of body’s innate immune response.
+They form part of the body’s innate immune response.

 - B Cell Lymphocytes – These cells have a role in adaptive immunity.
 They recognize molecular signals from pathogens and produce antibodies against specific antigens.